DanielsKraus/SnowPlow-Bot-Flask/README.md

 # SnowPlow-Bot-Flask
   A webapp created using Flask and Opencv for streaming video on a Raspberry Pi.
-The website displays controls and streamed video so you can teleop the robot in what ever enviroment you wish.
-This is done by pushing a button on website which will send commands to the robot via serial from the Raspberry Pi to an Arduino.
-After button is pushed also it is displayed what it is doing in the terminal.
+The website displays controls and streamed video so you can teleop the robot in what ever environment you wish.
+This is done by pushing a button on the website which will send commands to the robot via serial from the Raspberry Pi to an Arduino.
+After button is pushed it is printed what action is made to the terminal.

 ### Installation for Flask
 ```
 $ sudo pip install flask
 ```